POLAR BEARS: a story of Fatherhood, Funerals, and Santa Claus

 Polar Bears’ is a story I decided years ago to write as my first solo show after ‘Wretch Like Me.’
 It is based on a series of outrageous, touching, heartbreaking, and hilarious events that occurred during the Christmas season of 1994, when my family was dealing with a recent tragedy.
 During that season, I decided that the best way to make things better… was Santa Claus.
 Actually, the story really begins when I stopped believing in Santa Claus—at the age of four.
 The title of the show—which is not about polar bears—is just one of several sweet surprises layered into this magical, moving one-man-show.

 STATUS: After having its first staged reading at the SF Olympians Festival in October 2016 at EXIT Theatre in San Francisco, directed by Adam Palafox, the play had a workshop run in March 2017 at Left Edge Theater in Santa Rosa, directed by Nick Sholley.
 ‘Drumming with Anubis’ had its world premiere production at Left Edge Theatre from June 7 – 30, 2019.
-The show has been nominated for numerous awards by the Marquee Theatre Journalists Association, including Outstanding Comedy Production.
+The show has been nominated for numerous awards by the Marquee Theater Journalists Association, including Outstanding Comedy Production.
 In August 2020, New York acting coach Ted Wold presented a two-show Zoom live streaming production of the show directed by William Windle.